Table of Contents

 OCR is Now AI-Driven

 Traditional Optical Character Recognition (OCR) was brittle.
 Modern tools like Dext and AutoEntry use sophisticated AI to understand context.
-They don't just see "10.00," they understand it's a tax-inclusive amount for a meal expense based on the supplier's history.
+They don't just see "10.00," they understand it's a tax-inclusive amount for a meal expense based on the supplier's history and the time of day.

-• Actionable Step: Implement a firm-wide rule that no invoice or receipt is manually typed into the ledger.
+- Actionable Step: Implement a firm-wide rule that no invoice or receipt is manually typed into the ledger.
 All documents must pass through an extraction tool first.
+This creates a standardized "Digital Inbox" for all client data.

 Once the data is in the system, the next bottleneck is bank reconciliation and categorization.
 This is where Botkeeper and Booke.ai excel.